About

 Can I use other options besides milk?

-• Another good option is to use condensed milk.
-A little condensed milk will add sweetness and the creamy milk taste in one go.
+• Condensed milk – A little condensed milk will add sweetness and the creamy milk taste in one go.
 You would have to add less than regular milk of course, because condensed milk is more concentrated and can be too sweet in larger amounts.

 Pouring milk into a glass of bubble tea and brewed ice tea